Knowledge base

 Once a transfer has started:

-3. If necessary, select the destination Organization using the drop-down menu.
+- If necessary, choose the destination Organization using the drop-down menu.

-5. Click on the button Receive the product (if the button is not clickable, make sure you have selected the Organization).
+- Click the Receive the product button (if the button is not clickable, make sure you have selected the Organization).

-If necessary, you can create a new Organisation to receive products.
+If necessary, you can create a new Organization to receive products.

-Find an ongoing transfer at any time from the bottom icon on the left sidebar of the Manager Infomaniak:
+You can find an ongoing transfer at any time from the bottom icon on the left sidebar menu of the Infomaniak Manager:

 This guide helps you find solutions if you send an email from an address hosted by Infomaniak and the message ends up in the Spam folder (junk mail) of your recipient.